jamesfmackenzie/jamesfmackenzie.github.io/_posts/2016-10-18-convert-equirectangular-projection-to-cube-faces.md

 title: Convert Equirectangular Projection to Cube Faces
 date: '2016-10-18 10:13:00'
 summary: Equirectangular and cube face projections are commonly used in 360 photo / VR panorama processing.
 Here’s how to convert from one to the other ...
-tags: [Photography, 360 Photo, VR Panorama, How To]
+tags: [Photography, VR Photography, How To]
 ---

 ![Equirectangular source image](/img/posts/equirectangular-pano.png)